Chaoses-Ib/DirectoryOpus/Manual/reference/command_reference/internal_commands/set.md

 *(no value)*</td><td>

 Automatically resizes all columns in the source file display (applies to details and power modes only).
 This is a one-off width change based on the current column contents, as opposed to setting the columns into autosize mode like the **AUTOSIZE** argument would do.
-Another difference is that this will not override columns with maximum widths set, nor ones set to *Collapse*, and so on.
+Another difference is that this will not normally override columns with maximum widths set (although you can use the **override** flag to allow this), nor ones set to *Collapse*, and so on.

 *Example:* `Set AUTOSIZECOLUMNS`
 </td></tr><tr><td>